 For a quick start we are going to deploy a compiled version of the Kubernetes manifests.

 You can either clone the kube-prometheus from GitHub

 or download the current main branch as zip file and extract its contents:

 Once you have the files on your machine change into the project’s root directory.

-# Create the namespace and CRDs, and then wait for them to be availble before creating the remaining resources kubectl create -f manifests/setup until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done kubectl create -f manifests/
+# Create the namespace and CRDs, and then wait for them to be availble before creating the remaining resources kubectl create -f manifests/setup # Wait until the "servicemonitors" CRD is created.
+The message "No resources found" means success in this context. until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done kubectl create -f manifests/

 We create the namespace and CustomResourceDefinitions first to avoid race conditions when deploying the monitoring components.

 Alternatively, the resources in both folders can be applied with a single command

 but it may be necessary to run the command multiple times for all components to be created successfullly.